leon-siqueira/battlequest_log_api/README.md

    docker compose build
    docker compose up

-   # If any permission denied error occur, try to run docker compose up --build
+   # If any permission denied error occur, try to run: sudo docker compose up --build
    ```

 4. The API will be available at [http://localhost:3000](http://localhost:3000)